nuitrcs/gcc_command_line/part1.md

 ```bash
 mkdir folder_name
 ```
-6. **list the contents** of the workshop folder again.
+6. **List the contents** of the workshop folder again.
 Do you see your new folder?

 7. **Move into this folder** with the `cd` command.
 Use `pwd` to make sure you're there.